mrf-r/hwPanelEmulator/README.md

 # TODO:
 - primary:
-    - makefile to split build process? and to allow multiple files for user panel.
+    - makefile to split build process
         - integration process with instruction
     - COORDINATES AND SCALES ARE MESS
 - secondary
     - does audio work in a systems with no input(output) devices?
     - performance analysis (?)
     - filesystem integration (?)
-    - eeprom emulation
     - encoder press (if distance < thrsh on mouse release)?
     - multiple keyboard keys for one element
     - additional configs load (midi ports and audio selection, color scheme, size/scale?)